Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Introduction

+Numerous algorithms have been developed to minimize the convex clustering loss function.
+For example, \cite{hocking2011clusterpath} introduced a subgradient descent algorithm, while \cite{chi2015ama} employed an alternating minimization algorithm (AMA) using the augmented Lagrangian. \cite{sun2018sparse_convex} developed SSNAL, using a Newton based augmented Lagrangian method.
+To the best of our knowledge, SSNAL is currently the fastest sequential algorithm for performing convex clustering.
+Another category of algorithms exploit the parallel computing capabilities of modern CPUs: \cite{chen2015convex} proposed a parallel majorization-minimization (MM) algorithm, \cite{zhou2021scalable} introduced a parallel coordinate descent method, and \cite{fodor2022parallel} presented a parallel alternating direction method of multipliers (ADMM) algorithm.
+Notably, despite being a sequential method, SSNAL showed computation times comparable to those of the parallel ADMM algorithm, which used five cores for computational speed \citep{fodor2022parallel}.

+In this study, we propose a new sequential algorithm called \textit{convex clustering through majorization-minimization} (CCMM), which exhibits substantial speed improvements over SSNAL, ranging from 56 to 1,600 times faster in our experiments.
+An MM algorithm iteratively minimizes a simplified problem that approximates a more complex one, aptly converging toward the optimum of the complex problem \citep{hunter2004IM_tutorial}.
+For CCMM, we derive a novel majorization function using diagonal majorization, enabling efficient updates with a time complexity linear in $n$.

-The rest of this paper is organized as follows.
-Section~\ref{sec:methods} details three different approaches for choosing $w_{ij}$ in \eqref{eq:clusterloss_scaled}.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:methods} details three different approaches for choosing weights $w_{ij}$ in \eqref{eq:clusterloss_scaled}.
 We focus on the third (final) choice, sparse weights, to further the understanding of the effect they have on the clusterpath.
-In Section~\ref{sec:majorization}, we combine sparsity and cluster fusions into a majorization-minimization (MM) algorithm to minimize the loss function.
-Such an iterative algorithm, where a simple optimization problem proxies a more complex problem, aptly converges toward the optimum of the complex problem \citep{hunter2004IM_tutorial}.
-We dub this resulting algorithm \textit{convex clustering through majorization-minimization} (CCMM).
-In Sections~\ref{sec:sim_study} and \ref{sec:conclusion}, we present results of the simulation study and conclude our paper.
+In Section~\ref{sec:majorization}, we combine weight-sparsity and cluster fusions into an MM algorithm to minimize the loss function.
+Finally, in Sections~\ref{sec:results} and \ref{sec:conclusion}, we present results of the simulation study and conclude our paper.